Mavericks vs. Timberwolves Prediction & Picks - December 14

 Mavericks vs. Timberwolves Prediction & Picks: Line, Spread, Over/Under - December 14

-The Dallas Mavericks (15-8) are 2.5-point favorites as they try to continue a four-game winning streak when they host the Minnesota Timberwolves (17-5) on Thursday, December 14, 2023 at American Airlines Center.
-The game airs at 8:30 PM ET on BSSW and BSN.
+The Dallas Mavericks (15-8) are 1.5-point underdogs as they try to continue a four-game winning streak when they host the Minnesota Timberwolves (17-5) on Thursday, December 14, 2023 at American Airlines Center.
+The contest airs at 8:30 PM ET on BSSW and BSN.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!